E-daw/Fedora-Tips/README.md

 # Fedora-Tips

 In your bios, disable unused services features, and controllers like your CPUs iGPU, ethernet if you use wifi, etc.

 Enable fast boot: CAUTION... sometimes this can introduce stability and firmware issues.
 Hardware may not be initialized on boot.

+Useful commands:

+Trims your storage drive WARNING: Might take some time to complete

-    sudo fstrim -av //Runs fstrim on command.
+    sudo fstrim -av